A spinal fusion is surgery to weld together two or more vertebrae so they heal into one strong bone. Vertebrae are the bones that make up the spine.

 - Blood clots

-- Hematoma—a build-up of blood in the wound
+- A buildup of blood in the wound

 - Nerve damage causing pain, numbness, tingling, or paralysis